asherlie/memcarve/README.md

 the initialization and population of a `mem_map` struct is demonstrated below, populating it with integers from both the stack and heap, as well as any additional memory regions that are found

-### NOTE: a mem_map can be populated with both integers and strings simultaneously. it is up to the user to do this responsibly by keeping track of the size of the original mem_map before populating with a different setting and by ensuring that mem_map.size is correct before using any function that operates on the mem_map
+### NOTE: a mem_map can be populated with both integers and strings simultaneously. if a mem_map is populated with both strings and integers, it is important to use set_mode_mem_map before using any function that operates on the mem_map or accessing mem_map.size
 ```c
 // assuming pid_t pid = some valid process id
 struct mem_map vmem;